Types of Financial Aid for Beauty School

 Scholarships are also available to students who meet criteria set by the organizations offering this type of funding.
 They can range from need or merit-based or can be determined on religious, social club, or military affiliation.
 There are even scholarships awarded for volunteerism or community service.
 Members of the American Association of Cosmetology Schools (AACS) are eligible to apply for scholarships that they and their partners offer.
 Get more information about these opportunities here.

 One of the first steps we recommend taking is filling out the Free Application for Federal Student Aid (FAFSA®).
 Completing and submitting the FAFSA® is fast and free, plus it gives you access to the largest source of financial aid for college or career school.
 Even if you end up not using any of the potential funds that may be awarded to you, this is a basic step that can help you get the ball rolling.

 The next step to take is to do your research on the various types of funding options offered by the beauty schools you are interested in attending.
 For instance, at Broken Arrow Beauty College and Cosmetology Education Center, you are able to apply your federal aid to your tuition costs.
 This is because we are in compliance with the requirements of the National Accrediting Commission of Career Arts and Sciences (NACCAS) and the Department of Education.
-BABC and CEC adhere to the attendance and refund policies set by these agencies and our financial aid program is designed to adapt to changes to their regulations to keep this accreditation status with them.
+BABC adheres to the attendance and refund policies set by these agencies and our financial aid program is designed to adapt to changes to their regulations to keep this accreditation status with them.

 Ready to Get Your FAFSA® Started?